Sustainable Use of Resources

 Initiatives for Waste Reduction and Recycling

-Participation in a partnership promoting initiatives for a circular economy
+Participating in partnerships for further advancing initiatives for a circular economy

 The Bandai Namco Group participates in the Japan Partnership for Circular Economy (J4CE), a public-private framework that promotes initiatives for a circular economy.

-This partnership was launched to strengthen public-private partnerships with the objective of fostering greater understanding of the circular economy and promoting initiatives among a wide range of domestic stakeholders, including companies, as the global trend toward a circular economy accelerates.
-As of November 2023, J4CE has 172 companies and 19 organizations as members.
+This partnership was launched to strengthen public-private partnerships with the objective of fostering greater understanding of the circular economy and promoting initiatives among a wider range of stakeholders in Japan, including companies, as the global trend toward a circular economy accelerates.

 Through its activities as a J4CE member, the Bandai Namco Group aims to form an information-sharing network for the circular economy and speed up its efforts to realize a recycling-oriented society.